chengguan/pyonemap/README.md

 PyOneMap is a Python package that provides a convenient and easy-to-use interface for interacting with the Singapore Land Authority's (SLA) OneMap API.
 With PyOneMap, you can retrieve various geospatial data and information from OneMap's services directly from your Python code.

+This is built using the [API doc](https://www.onemap.gov.sg/apidocs/apidocs) release in 2023.
+The old API documentation and APIs will be available until 31 August 2023.

 ## Features

 - Retrieve location details such as addresses, postal codes, and coordinates.